 Make someone’s day by claiming and fulfilling their Photo Request!
 Find photo requests by clicking the camera icon in the upper right corner on the website.
 In the app under Cemetery Search, cemeteries that have open photo requests have a green pin.
 Go to the cemetery page in the app and click on the photo requests.
 Claim and Fulfill the photo request from the memorial page.
-For more information about this program, visit our help page and scroll down to Photo Requests.
+For more information about this program, visit this post or our help page and scroll down to Photo Requests.

 Adding photos/memorials, GPS coordinates, and fulfilling photo requests are fantastic ways to volunteer.
-Thanks for joining our Find A Grave Community and contributing to Find A Grave!
+Thanks for joining our Find a Grave Community and contributing to Find a Grave!

 I have tried to sign up for the upcoming community days.
 I can long in to the Find a Grave site but using my same email I cannot sign into the community page.
 I have tried numerous times and it says email not valid.

 The community days are being organized using the Find A Grave forums.
 Those message boards have a separate login from the site because they are hosted by a third party.
 Sorry for the confusion and for the difficulty.